algernon/madness/resources/posts/2017-01-03-model01-prototype.markdown

 all the more embarassing - fixes.
 For example, the `LEDEffects` plugin had the RGB colors mixed up, with R and B swapped.
 Oops.
-Or the `Leader` plugin, which did an assignment instead of a comparison for inequality, because I forgot an `!`, and the compiler did not warn be about it.
+Or the `Leader` plugin, which did an assignment instead of a comparison for inequality, because I forgot an `!`, and the compiler did not warn me about it.
 But this was the only change - apart from the hook registration stuff - that needed change in the `Leader` plugin, which is pretty darn awesome.